CentroDL/BounceExchangeDennisLiaw/README.md

 # Converse Ad Overlay

-Hello Bouncee Exchange!
-This is a solution to the code challenge Angela sent me.
+Hello Bounce Exchange!
+This is a solution to the code challenge Angela sent me for the integrations engineer opening.
 Below is the prompt for the problem:

 > Go to converse.com and add at least 2 products to your cart.
 Then return to the home page.
 >